jkcgs/DiscordChat/README.md

 ## Installation

-Put the plugin jar into the plugins server, and, before starting the server, create the configuration file with the following example.
+Put the plugin's jar into the servers plugin folder, and, before starting the server, create the configuration file with the following example.

 ## Configuration

-The configuration goes in the plugins/DiscordChat folder, named config.yml.
+The configuration goes in the `plugins/DiscordChat` folder, named `config.yml`.

 ```yml
 discord-email: 'Your Discord email'